w3f/polkadot-wiki/docs/maintain-guides-how-to-validate-kusama.md

 ## Bond KSM

 For the soft launch period, since transfers are disabled, you will set your Controller and Stash account to be the same account.
 If you have two accounts with KSM, the recommended method is to still have the Controller and Stash different accounts.
-Once the network is operating with PoS, you will be able to re-configure your controller later.
+Once the network is operating with PoS, you will be able to re-configure your controller to have separate controller and stash accounts.

 Make sure not to bond all your KSM balance since the latest codebase in Kusama CC2 does not allow to use the bonded balance to pay transaction fees.